postgres/pgweb/docs/authentication.rst

    this is the case.
 #.
 The community site logs the user in using whatever method it's framework
    uses.
 #.
+If the *d* key is present in the data structure handed over, the
+   community site implements a site-specific action based on this data, such as redirecting the user to the original location.
-If the *su* key is present in the data structure handed over, the
+#. *DEPRECATED* If the *su* key is present in the data structure handed over, the
    community site redirects to this location.
 If it's not present, then the community site will redirect so some default location on the site.